buildhello/buildhello.github.io/slides/cf_deck/index.md

 * I've always had a passion to learn and discover new skills
 * I assembled my first computer from stock parts in 2000
 * In 2009, I began writing scripts in Stata, at UBC (Stata is data analysis software)
-* In 2012, almost a year after graduation from UBC, a former professor e-mailed me and asked me to do research assistance.
-It must have been those essays I wrote (needless to say at that time they were my best work)
+* In 2012, I started researching for a former professor

 --- .class #id